vector-of-bool/vector-of-bool.github.io/_posts/2018-11-8-try-catch-continue.md

 > Level - *verb* (used with object). *levelled, levelling*
 > > To make even or flat

 > Brace yourself.
-This post ends with an informal language-change proposal.
+This post ends with an informal language-addition proposal.

 Exceptions have a usability problem.
 I'm not speaking anything of their performance characteristics, but purely in the *semantic* and *syntactic*